TorGuard is definitely best suited to those looking to protect their privacy first and foremost.

 Games Consoles & Streaming Devices

 TorGuard can be used with a wide range of games consoles and streaming devices by connecting them to a router that’s running the VPN software.
+There’s also a custom app for the Amazon Fire TV and Stick.

 If you’re looking for more of a plug-and-play solution, you should check out PrivateVPN.